MobilityData/awesome-transit/README.md

 ### Resources

 - [When(ish) is my bus?
 User-centered Visualizations of Uncertainty in Everyday, Mobile Predictive Systems ](http://faculty.washington.edu/jhullman/busUncertaintyVis.pdf) - Paper that does an amazing job answering the question of how do we communicate uncertainty in transit predictions?
 The paper explains the problem, existing solutions and designs a [better interface for letting users know when to arrive at the bus stop](https://github.com/mjskay/when-ish-is-my-bus/blob/master/quantile-dotplots.md#quantile-dotplots).
 - [When(ish) is my bus?
-Data and code](https://github.com/mjskay/when-ish-is-my-bus) - The data and code (R) behind When(ish) is my bus?.
+Data and code](https://github.com/mjskay/when-ish-is-my-bus) - The data and code (R) behind Whenish is my bus?
 Data includes three days of historical vehicle positions and the survey results.
 - ["Legacy AVL system?
 It's okay, join the club." by Kurt Raschke](https://kurtraschke.com/2015/01/legacy-avl-export) - Good discussion of options for transforming legacy AVL system data into the GTFS-realtime format.
 - [APTA Policy Development and Research - Public Transportation Embracing Open Data](http://www.apta.com/resources/reportsandpublications/Documents/APTA-Embracing-Open-Data.pdf) - APTA's discussion of the benefits and challenges of open transit data (a short summary of the below TCRP report).
 - [TCRP Synthesis 115 - Open Data: Challenges and Opportunities for Transit Agencies](http://onlinepubs.trb.org/Onlinepubs/tcrp/tcrp_syn_115.pdf) - A comprehensive report looking at the benefits and challenges of open transit data.